danthedeckie/simpleeval/README.rst

 If you really need that (BE CAREFUL!), then modify the module global ``simpleeval.DISALLOW_PREFIXES``.

+A few builtin functions are listed in ``simpleeval.DISALLOW_FUNCTIONS``.  ``type``, ``open``, etc.
+If you need to give access to this kind of functionality to your expressions, then be very careful.
+You'd be better wrapping the functions in your own safe wrappers.

 The initial idea came from J.F.
 Sebastian on Stack Overflow ( http://stackoverflow.com/a/9558001/1973500 ) with modifications and many improvements, see the head of the main file for contributors list.